cowholio4/lambda-contact-form/README.md

 # Instructions

-1. Upload to contact.js to Lamdba
+1. Ensure your ~/.aws/credentials file is created
+2. Run the deploy script and record your ARN
+    * npm install .
+    * AWS_REGION=us-west-2 node deploy.js
     * Record your ARN
-2. Create a new API in the Amazon API Gateway. https://us-west-2.console.aws.amazon.com/apigateway/home?region=us-west-2#/apis/create
+3. Create a new API in the Amazon API Gateway. https://us-west-2.console.aws.amazon.com/apigateway/home?region=us-west-2#/apis/create
-    * Replace YOUR_LAMBDAS_ARN with your ARN from step 1.
+    * Replace YOUR_LAMBDAS_ARN with your ARN from step 2.
     * Replace your Website with your website.
-3. Update your contact form with the host from step 2.
+4. Update your contact form with the host from step 3.

 ```
 <form method="post" action="https://API_GATEWAY/contact">